jeanpaulsio/notes/ruby/poodr_ch2.md

 puts Gear.new(30,27).ratio
 ```

-* We can instantiate a new gear by passing in `chainring` and `cog` paramters and calling the `#ratio` method on it as seen in the last two lines above
+* We can instantiate a new gear by passing in `chainring` and `cog` parameters and calling the `#ratio` method on it as seen in the last two lines above
 * But what happens when we need to change the code?
 Let's say you have to factor in the size of the wheel to calculate `ratio`
 * We then have to change the `Gear` class